bratislava/bratiska-cli/README.md

 #### Specify namespace

-If you want to specify kubernetes namespace, use `--namespace` flag.
+If you want to specify kubernetes namespace together with harbor namespace (we use it together), use `--namespace` flag.

 ```bash
 bratiska-cli build_kustomize --namespace standalone